Ifcoffeecode/doggo-fighter-rails-demo/README.md

 * Ruby version: ruby-2.4.1

 * Note: Responsive layout is not complete.
-Built with 13inch MacBook, larger screens will cause layout issues.
+Built with 13inch screen, different screen sizes will cause layout issues.